naschorr/hawking/README.md

 - **announce_updates** - Boolean - Choose whether or not the bot will announce status updates to the invoker's voice channel.
 Things like 'Loaded N phrases.' after invoking `\admin reload_phrases`.
 - **delete_commands** - Boolean - Choose to delete the command that invoked the bot.
 This lets users operate the bot 'silently'.
 Requires that the bot role's `Manage Messages` permission is enabled, and that the bot can also 'Manage Messages' in the text chat channel.
 - **channel_timeout** - Int - The time in seconds before the bot will leave its current voice channel due to inactivity.
+- **channel_timeout_phrases** - Array - Array of strings that the bot can speak right before it leaves.
+One phrase is chosen randomly from the array.
 - **skip_votes** - Int - The minimum number of votes needed by a channel to skip the currently playing speech.
 - **skip_percentage** - Int - The minimum percentage of other users who need to request a skip before the currently playing speech will be skipped.